-Lesson Plan: Cutting Edge Diabetes Research
+Lesson Plan: For Teachers: Cutting Edge Diabetes Research

 Engage students in a discussion to activate prior knowledge about diabetes.
 Ask them what causes the disease, how it is treated, and what they know about attempts to find a cure.
 Remind students that over 80 years have passed since Banting, Best, Macleod, and Collip made history by successfully treating diabetes with insulin.
 Have students brainstorm recent advances in science that researchers might build on to achieve new breakthroughs in the treatment and cure of the disease.